GideonPARANOID/image-processing/README.md

 The main for the project is in the GUI - https://github.com/GideonPARANOID/image-processing/blob/master/src/uk/ac/aber/gij2/cs241/Project/gui/GUI.java

-Please note that it is not perfect & some techniques do not work exactly as intended - a work in progress.
+Please note that it is not perfect & some techniques do not work exactly as intended.